Brady, Bucs rout Panthers 32-6 to clinch NFC South title

 The Bucs (11-4) put up 391 yards on offense after being shut out 9-0 by the New Orleans Saints last week.

-Tampa Bay had seven sacks and limited the Panthers (5-10) to two field goals.

-Cam Newton started the game split reps with Sam Darnold at quarterback as coach Matt Rhule had promised last week.
+Cam Newton started the game but was replaced by Sam Darnold after throwing an interception on Carolina’s second offensive series.
+The two QBs split reps for the remainder of the game, as coach Matt Rhule had planned last week.

 INJURIES